Air Quality Conformity

-The Air Quality Index is an tool for measuring daily air quality.
+The Air Quality Index is a tool for measuring daily air quality.
 It determines how clean or polluted the air is, and what associated health effects might be a concern for you.

 Air Quality Conformity is a process which ensures federal funding and approval goes to transportation activities that are consistent with our air quality goals.
 This process applies to both the long range Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP).
 Known as “non-attainment areas” or “maintenance areas,” respectively, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) jointly determine conformity within these regions which do not meet air quality standards to ensure that federal actions conform to the purpose of the State Implementation Plan (SIP).
 The US Department of Transportation cannot fund, authorize, or approve federal actions to support projects that do not conform to Clean Air Act requirements governing the current National Ambient Air Quality Standards (NAAQS).

 While ozone and fine particulate emissions have and continue to drop dramatically, the WILMAPCO region still does not meet the rigorous federal air quality standards.
-Both New Castle and Cecil Counties are designated in moderate non-attainment for ozone.
+Both New Castle and Cecil Counties are designated in non-attainment for ozone.
 New Castle County is considered in maintenance for fine particulate matter (PM2.5).
 WILMAPCO is responsible for ensuring a plan in place to meet the attainment levels in these counties.

 To help reduce the impact these pollutants have on your health, the Air Quality Partnership of Delaware alerts people when the air reaches unhealthy levels.